abdelhamiderrahmouni/prodtools/README.md

 ```bash
 prodtools compress <path> # defaults to current directory
 ```
+options:
+- `path` is the path to the folder to compress; by default it's the current directory.
+flags:
+- `--exclude` is the files and folders to exclude from the archive; by default it's ".git,node_modules".
+- `--output` is the output file name; by default it's FolderName in snake case like "folder_name.zip".

 This commad has an optional `--exclude` flag to specify the files and folders to exclude from the archive.
 ```bash